bkil/gemiweb0/doc/js-choices.md

 ### Field accessor chaining

 * Verdict: desirable, limited support
-* Reason: very common in code, easy to implement
+* Incidence rate: very common
+* Implementation complexity: easy
-* Restriction: chaining starting from a variable should be supported, but may not support interspersing function calls
+* Restriction: chaining starting from a variable should be supported, but may not support interspersing function calls or parenthesized expressions

 ## Unsupported